TehyaYi/demoEdit/README.md

 # CELL_Food Distribution System

 ## Overall
 This script discribes a system to distribute all food sources to all animal populations in a single level.
 It is meant to be attech to a script holder in each level.

 ## How it works
-This system will get all the food sources and animal popluations in a level by its tag.
-For each food source it will try to feed all populations that eat that food.
+This distrubution function `UpdateFoodNeeds` will be given an food source type and do that following:

+* Realistic method
+    1. Locate all food sources with the given type, `foodSources`.
+    2. For each food source, `foodSource`, get all the animal that has access to it, `animalPopulations`.
+    3. For all the animal populations, `animalPopulations`, remove the populations that does not consume `foodSource`, to get a new list `animalsPopulationsThatCanConsumeFoodSource`.
+    4. Compute the competition rating for each `foodSource`.
+    5. Sort the food sources from `foodSource` based on the competition rating in increading order.
+    6. Distribute each food source from `foodSources` starting with food source with low competition rating to high.

+* Naive method
+    Step 1,2,3 is the same as realistic method.
+Jump to step 6 and distribute in any order.

+### Notes:
 * Note: this can be a optimization problem since animal only eats certain type of foods.
 Approach:
 * Note: we want to make sure that the system's behavior is easy for player to observes changes.